 - High protein breakfast associated with muscle maintenance and fat loss

-- Associated with type 2 diabetes and obesity; however, this has not been proven as a cause
+- Associated with type 2 diabetes and obesity

 - May result in weight loss

 - Improved fat loss with fasting morning exercise